i-umairkhan/dotfile/README.md

 # dotfiles
-Dot files of applications i use.
+Dot files of applications I use.
+- Alacritty